-The primary objective of the DOH is to improve land usage under its jurisdiction and support change, and modernization of the Cleveland waterfront.
-As Cleveland’s waterfront will be distinguished by its direction on sustainability, the DOH looks to set new standards for best practices, not only on the Cuyahoga River and Lake Erie, but throughout the Great Lakes.
+The primary objective of the DOH is to improve land usage under its jurisdiction and support change and modernization of the Cleveland waterfront.
+As Cleveland’s waterfront continues to be distinguished by its direction on sustainability, the DOH looks to set new standards for best practices, not only on the Cuyahoga River and Lake Erie, but throughout the Great Lakes.

 Other goals include:

 - Assisting the city of Cleveland in reaching its long-term goal to become a “City of Choice,” by contributing to the 2004 City Planning Connecting Cleveland Waterfront Plan for waterfront revitalization.